pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/using-pulsar/sections/moving-in-pulsar.md

 This will bind the command `editor:select-to-previous-word-boundary` to 🐧/🪟<kbd>Ctrl+Shift+E</kbd> - 🍎<kbd>Cmd+Shift+E</kbd>.
-For more information on customizing your keybindings, see [Customizing Keybindings](/using-pulsar/sections/basic-customization/#customizing-keybindings). <!--TODO: Add proper link when it exists-->
+For more information on customizing your keybindings, see [Customizing Keybindings](#customizing-keybindings).

 Here's a list of Movement and Selection Commands that do not have a keyboard shortcut by default: